stefanbylund/zxnext_layer2/README.md

 reason.

 When using the CSpect emulator, the sccz80 flavour of the layer2_load_screen() function does not work.
 The sdcc_ix and sdcc_iy flavours work fine though.
+The sccz80 flavour can be made to work in CSpect by removing a temporary workaround in layer2_load_screen() but then it will stop working in ZEsarUX.
+At the next update of ZEsarUX, this workaround will fortunately no longer be needed.

 ## License